Book your driving theory test for:

 - lorries, buses and coaches, including the Driver Certificate of Professional Competence (CPC) part 1a and 1b (theory) and part 2 (case studies)

-Theory tests are suspended in Scotland and Wales because of coronavirus (COVID-19).
-If you’re a critical worker anywhere in the UK, you can apply for an emergency theory test.
+If you’re a critical worker in England, Scotland or Wales, you can apply for an emergency theory test.

 This page is also available in Welsh (Cymraeg).